RobRuana/abp/README.md

 ## cards.txt
 ```
-# Example input file, comments and blank lines are fine
+# Example input file, comments and blank lines are supported

-# Cards names can be listed directly, one per line
+# Cards names are listed one per line, misspellings are okay
-Pia Nalaar              # In-line comments are also supported
+Pia Nalaar              # Inline comments are also supported
 Saheeli's Artistry      # Spaces, capitals, and punctuation are fine

 # For multiples of the same card, list them multiple times